IT3049C-Students/1-online-portfolio-bahnsm/README.md

 - [x] Pull request is submitted.
 (3 points)

 <!--- Update the following line with your grade --->
-I should get 20 out of 20 on this assignment.
+I should get 19 out of 20 on this assignment.
+I wasn't sure what I was supposed to do for the first assignment check link.

 ## Self-Reflection:
 Having had little experience with GitHub or Visual Studio Code, this assignment's primary challenge for was was simply